srschnitz/Healthcare-SQL-Diagnostics-project-fun/portfolio/README.md

-This folder is for portfolio work and related files.
-I will have the link for the my portfolio on gamma app.
-I will also have a pdf version of portfolio
+This folder is for portfolio work and related files. link for the my portfolio on gamma app.  https://gamma.app/docs/Healthcare-and-Medicare-Data-fi8b2qckgsfzrhp?mode=doc pdf version of portfolio upladed powerbi pdf uploaded
-And I will add powerbi pdf as well